 ⅓-½ cup flax seed meal

-2. Add 1 cup farro, 1 cup white beans, ½ of the mushroom-eggplant sauté, ¼ cup parsley, 2 Tbsp fresh tarragon, dijon, lemon zest and garlic powder to a blender.
+3. Add 1 cup farro, 1 cup white beans, ½ of the mushroom-eggplant sauté, ¼ cup parsley, 2 Tbsp fresh tarragon, dijon, lemon zest and garlic powder to a blender.
 Blend until it’s mostly smooth (it doesn’t want to be a “smoothie”, so some bits and pieces are good!).
-Spoon into a large mixing bowl.
+Spoon the contents of the blender into a large mixing bowl.

-3. Add the remaining farro, white beans, mushroom/eggplant sauté, parsley and tarragon to the large mixing bowl, Add the flax seed meal.
+4. Add the remaining whole cooked farro, white beans, mushroom/eggplant sauté, parsley and tarragon to the large mixing bowl.
+Add the flax seed meal.
 Combine with a wooden spoon or spatula.
 Allow it to sit in the fridge for ~15 minutes (this will allow the flax seed meal to congeal a bit).
 If it still feels too wet to you, add more flax seed meal, and then, wait a bit.

-5. Allow to cool for ~3 minutes before serving.
-The burgers will set-up even more.
-3 minutes is just enough time to properly dress a bun, anyway 🙂 Top with Kite Hill Ricotta Cheese, caramelized red onions, dijon, and micro-greens, or with your favorite burger toppings!
+6. Allow to cool for ~3 minutes before serving.
+The mushroom farro burgers will set-up even more.
+3 minutes is just enough time to properly dress a bun, anyway 🙂 Top with vegan ricotta cheese, caramelized red onions, dijon, and micro-greens, or with your favorite burger toppings!